-- 1. A quick guide to risk management a three page summary of the councils' approach to risk - New risk assessment template a single page template that takes you through the process of assessing a new risk or fully reviewing an existing risk - 3.
-The risk management handbook a comprehensive guide to risk management - 4.
-The performance management framework a comprehensive guide to performance management including how it should relate to risk
+- 1. A quick guide to risk management a three page summary of the councils' approach to risk - 2.
+New risk assessment template a two page template that takes you through the process of assessing a new risk or fully reviewing an existing risk - 3.
+The risk process guide a comprehensive guide to risk management